nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-58-to-60/nuxeo-platform-60-packaging-changes-and-deprecations.md

 ### Text Annotations - Deprecated

 In Nuxeo Platform 6.0, text annotations are not supported anymore.
-They can be reactivated by installing the addon Digital Asset Management and setting the parameter `<span>nuxeo.text.annotations</span>` to true in nuxeo.conf.
+They can be reactivated by installing the addon Digital Asset Management and setting the parameter `nuxeo.text.annotations` to true in nuxeo.conf.

-### <span>Virtual Navigation</span>
+### Virtual Navigation

 {{! multiexcerpt name='virtual-navigation-packaging-changes-text'}}